 2006: Menendez is elected to the Senate.

-2012: An anonymous tipster reaches out to media outlets and the FBI to claim Menendez was paying for underage prostitutes while in the Dominican Republic.
+2012: An anonymous tipster reaches out to media outlets and the FBI to claim that Menendez was paying for underage prostitutes while in the Dominican Republic.
 Those allegations didn't pan out, but they spurred the government's closer look at Menendez's relationship with Melgen, The Post's Paul Kane and Carol Leonnig reported.

 April 1, 2015: Menendez is indicted on federal corruption charges.
 It is the first time in a generation that a sitting U.S. senator is indicted by the administration of his own party.

 The Justice Department accuses Menendez of using his official position to help Melgen get around U.S. government roadblocks for his business and personal ventures.
-Melgen is also indicted.
+Melgen also is indicted.

 - Menendez took 19 free rides on Melgen's private jets to luxury resorts around the world, sometimes bringing guests.